mentalclear/100-days-of-code/r2-log.md

 R2Day29 of #100DaysOfCode
 Working on Full-Stack React course.
 Path: Zero to Full-Stack(Video).
 Continue with Lesson 3 building Members Only #fullstack app.
 Completed "Implement the Create Group page" lesson.
-Ran a few 7Kyu katas from CodeWars.
+Reached rank 6kyu in katas from CodeWars.
 #reactjs #expressjs #javascript